Welcome to Balance Metrix – supplier of Balance Mat technology

 From a scientific perspective, the Balance Mat aligns well with current best practices in balance assessment and rehabilitation.
 Its integration of reliable metrics and ease of use makes it a practical and effective tool for both clinicians and clients.
 For any exercise professional seeking to deliver data-driven, outcome-focused care, the Balance Mat is a valuable asset.”

-Clinical Exercise Physiologist Danny Miller is Director of Rehab on the Road and Founder of The EP Network.
+Clinical Exercise Physiologist Danny Miller is Director of Rehab on the Road and Founder of World Clinical Exercise Physiology Day.

 The Balance Mat works on a computer or laptop running Windows 10 or 11 or macOS.
-It is a quick, easy and portable way of testing a client’s postural sway or “balance” – the higher the score the poorer the balance and higher the falls risk.
+It is a quick, easy and portable way of testing a client’s postural sway or “balance” – the higher the score the poorer the balance.

 How does the technology work?